zpl-c/librg/README.md

 > **Question**: Is this a networking library?

-**Answer**: Not really, no. It is inteded to be used with netwoking in mind, but it does not have any networking capabilities on its own.
+**Answer**: Not really, no. It is intended to be used with netwoking in mind, but it does not have any networking capabilities on its own.

 > **Question**: Can I use any networking library with it?